orbkit/orbkit/doc/install.rst

 ------------

-orbkit needs to be installed manually, i.e., the Cython modules need to be pre-compiled and some environment variables need to be set.
+ORBKIT needs to be installed manually, i.e., the Cython modules need to be pre-compiled and some environment variables need to be set.
 In the following, we describe this procedure exemplary